Beth Meyers: Early life and career

-State Assembly
+Political career

 In 2014 Meyers announced a campaign for the seat being vacated by Democrat Janet Bewley, who was running for state senate.
 As part of her campaign, Meyers expressed opposition to a mine being constructed in Penokee, Wisconsin.
 She faced Graham Garfield, a college graduate and member of the Barack Obama 2008 presidential campaign.
-Both candidates agreed on several issues, such as opposing the Penokee hills mine encouraging small businesses to open up in the region, and increasing funding for public education.
+Both candidates agreed on several issues, such as opposing the Penokee hills mine, encouraging small businesses to open up in the region, and increasing funding for public education.
 The two candidates differed, however, on the topic of student loan forgiveness, with Meyers expressing support and Graham supporting increased options for loan repayment.
 Meyers defeated Graham by a 31 point margin.
 Meyers went on to defeat Republican Jamey Francis in the general election by a 15 point margin.
 She was sworn in on January 5, 2015.

 In 2015, Meyers was elected to be the Democratic Caucus Secretary in the State Assembly, a position she held until 2023 when she left the state legislature.

 In 2016, after the previous year's legislative session on the budget lasted 12 hours, extending into the early morning of the day after it began, Meyers proposed a bill which would require votes on the budget to happen during "normal waking hours", so that citizens would be able to observe the debates and votes.

 In 2016, Meyers was re-elected unopposed.

 Myers was re-elected to a third term in 2018, defeating Republican Jeffrey Fahl by a 13 point margin.

 In October 2020, Meyers was appointed by Wisconsin Attorney General Josh Kaul to the Wisconsin Department of Justice's newly created Murdered Indigenous Women Task Force.

 During the 2020 election, Meyers was included in the Democratic Legislative Campaign Committee's list of "spotlight candidates" that were part of an effort to preserve Governor Tony Evers' veto.
 Meyers' race also gained notoriety as her district had also previously voted for president Donald Trump in 2016, and was viewed by Republicans as a prime opportunity to gain seats.
 During the campaign she was backed by the Working Families Party of Wisconsin.
 She also supported state investment to help northern Wisconsin recover economically from the pandemic.
 Meyers defeated Republican James Bolen in the closest race of her career, defeating him by a 3 point margin.

 Meyers supported Governor Tony Evers's attempt to expand BadgerCare, which she considered useful for the recovery from the COVID-19 pandemic, stating, "[W]e have a shortage of workers in this state.
 And what we need is for them to be healthy.
 We can’t have people who are supposed to be going to their job calling in sick … If their employer can’t provide them health care, we should be able to help them with this money."

 On January 6, 2022, she announced that she would not seek re-election.